Jimmy-b36/Student_Dictionary/README.md

 ## TODO

 - [✅] Fix draggable, you should not be able to drag phonemes/phonograms into another word
-- [ ] Add state for no results found
+- [✅] Add state for no results found
-- [ ] Add loading state for table results loading
+- [✅] Add loading state for table results loading
 - [ ] Add tests for the search functionality
 - [ ] Add tests for adding and removing tags
 - [ ] Login functionality
+  - [✅] Basic login
   - [ ] How many different users do we need?
 [Admin, Teacher, Student]
   - [ ] Do I need a middleware or will Pocketbase handle it?
   - [ ] Need to save a token to storage so I don't have to login each time